serverlessinc/containers/example-deno/README.md

 - **Deno V2 Support:** Utilizes the official Deno V2 image to run your Deno application.
 - **Oak Framework:** Utilizes the [Oak framework](https://deno.land/x/oak), a middleware framework for handling HTTP requests.
+- **TypeScript:** Utilizes TypeScript for the application codebase.
 - **Compute Flexibility:** Configure the container's compute type to either run as an AWS Lambda function (`awsLambda`) or on AWS Fargate ECS (`awsFargateEcs`) via SCF and a multi-stage Dockerfile is already provided.
 - **Local Development:** SCF supports a rich development mode that supports local emulation of AWS ALB routing and AWS Lambda and AWS Fargate ECS.
 Develop and test your Deno application locally with near-production parity.